 But over the last decade or so, soccer has exploded in popularity in the states, even making its way down south to regions dominated by the more American variety of football.
 Part of the increasing popularity is no doubt due to the intrinsic simplicity of the sport.
 A group of kids can get a solid game of soccer together with a ball and a backyard, or even a street.
 Kids that would never, because of their physical frames, be able to realistically compete in football or basketball can compete with the tallest, strongest kids on the soccer pitch.

 But some of the popularity increase is due to factors less immediately obvious.
 Concerns over football and its links to long-term brain damage and concussions have dampened enthusiasm for youth football to some degree.
-The emergence of the MLS and increasing popularity of English, Spanish, and Italian soccer clubs have driven youth participation of soccer to unprecedented levels in the US.
+The emergence of the MLS and increasing popularity of English, Spanish, and Italian soccer clubs have driven youth participation in soccer to unprecedented levels in the US.

 And with typical American enthusiasm, we have taken to our new sport with whole-hearted enthusiasm.
 So what's the problem?

 The Road to Soccer Hell

 It's said that "the road to Hell is paved with good intentions," and this proverb is disturbingly true for American soccer.
 Although recreational soccer programs, travel teams, and high school soccer programs are blossoming all over the US, Americans simply don't understand the sport.
 At all.
 And because of this lack of knowledge, US soccer is saturated with players, coaches, parents, and even referees that really don't understand the sport.